 Dr. Raed Al Roughani

-Consultant Neurologist, MS clinic Director, Amiri Hospital, Kuwait
+Amiri Hospital, Kuwait

 Dr. Raed Alroughani is a consultant neurologist and the director of MS clinic at Amiri and Ibn Sina hospitals.
 He received his degree in medicine (MD) from Charles University.
 He completed his neurology residency at the University of British Columbia and subsequently obtained the neurology certification from the Royal College of Physicians & Surgeon (Canada).
 He then completed a fellowship in Multiple Sclerosis at the University of British Columbia.